Regulations

 For most species in Georgia, you'll want to check four things before keeping a fish: open season (year-round vs. spring/fall windows), size limit (minimum and any maximum), slot limit (a permitted size range with everything outside released), and daily bag.
 Many waters layer additional restrictions on gear, hook type, or live-bait use.

 The species cards above link to the rule tables we maintain for each fishery.
-Stripers, Largemouth Bass, Trout, and Bluegill are the most-rule-dense fisheries in Georgia's data.
+Georgia stripers 2026, Georgia largemouth bass 2026, Georgia trout 2026, and Georgia bluegill 2026 are the most-rule-dense fisheries in Georgia's data.

 Reference only.
 Regulations change frequently, often mid-season.
 Always confirm with DNR WRD before keeping a catch.
 The CatchRules iOS app reflects the same data, with offline access and species identification.